XuehaiPan/Dev-Setup/README.md

 source ~/upgrade_packages.sh; upgrade_conda
 ```

-The function definitions in `upgrade_packages.sh` is in `$HOME/.dotfiles/utilities.sh`, which will be sourced automatically when the shell starts up.
+The function definitions in `upgrade_packages.sh` are in `$HOME/.dotfiles/utilities.sh`, which will be sourced automatically when the shell starts up.

 ### Font Settings